-- 55. "Manage ment actions that do not maintain the existing condition or lead to improved conditions in the long term would not 'meet' the intent of the Aquatic Conservation Strategy and thus, should not be implemented."
+55. "Management actions that do not maintain the existing condition or lead to improved conditions in the long term would not 'meet' the intent of the Aquatic Conservation Strategy and thus, should not be implemented."
 Six Rivers Plan at IV-110.
-The Forest Service's analysis shows that mining activities will not "maintain and restore" aquatic habitat, and in many cases, will actively hinder restoration of the watersheds which are already highly degraded.
-See Grunbaum (USFS), Summary of Fisheries Issues Concerning Suction Dredge Mining, USFS April 20, 2004. - 60.
-Riparian Reserves ("RRs") are a key component of the ACS, the NFP, and the Six Rivers and Klamath Forest Plans.
-For example, in the Klamath Forest Plan, the Minerals Management Standards and Guidelines for mining in Riparian Reserves include MA 10-33 and MA-34.
-These provisions state: - MA10-33 Mineral operations proposed within RRs shall require a written authorization before start of development as part of the plan of operation, lease, sale contract or permit.
-Notices of intent for mineral operations under 36 CFR 228 shall not constitute authorization to operate within a RR.
+The Forest Service's analysis

+1 shows that mining activities will not "maintain and restore" aquatic habitat, and in many cases, 2 will actively hinder restoration of the watersheds which are already highly degraded.
+See 3 Grunbaum (USFS), Summary of Fisheries Issues Concerning Suction Dredge Mining, USFS 4 April 20, 2004.
+5 56.
+Riparian Reserves (RRs) are a key component of the ACS, the NFP, and the Six Rivers 6 and Klamath Forest Plans.
+For example, in the Klamath Forest Plan, the Minerals Management 7 Standards and Guidelines for mining in Riparian Reserves include MA 10-33 and MA-34.
+These 8 provisions state: 9 MA10-33 Mineral operations proposed within RRs shall require a written 10 authorization before start of development as part of the plan of operation, lease, sale contract or permit.
+Notices of intent for mineral operations 11 under 36 CFR 228 shall not constitute authorization to operate within a RR.
+12 MA10-34 Require a reclamation plan, approved Plan of Operations and reclamation 13 bond for all minerals operations that include RRs 14 Klamath Forest Plan at 4-111 (emphasis added).
+The Six Rivers Forest Plan has a similar 15 requirement that all minerals operations in Riparian Reserves cannot proceed without an 16 approved PoO, reclamation plan, and reclamation bond.
+Six Rivers Plan at IV-49.
+17 18 57.
+Suction dredge mining is a "mineral operation" for the purposes of the Six Rivers, 19 Klamath, and Northwest Forest Plans.
+Highbanking or mechanical sluicing is a "mineral 20 operation" for the purposes of the Six Rivers, Klamath, and Northwest Forest Plans.
+21 58.
+For fish bearing streams such as the Salmon, Klamath and Scott Rivers and their 22 tributaries, Riparian Reserves are defined as: 23 Riparian Reserves [RRs] consist of the stream and the area on each side of the stream extending from the edges of the active stream channel to the top of the inner gorge, or to 24 the outer edges of the 100-year floodplain, or to the outer edges of riparian vegetation, or to a distance equal to the height of two site-potential trees, or 300 feet slope distance (600 25 feet total, including both sides of the stream channel), whichever is greatest.
+26

-requirements of these Plans).
-Further, the approvals of the PoOs listed in Paragraph 5 fail to reclamation bond (including the environmental protection, public review and NEPA
+1 Six Rivers Forest Plan at IV-45; Klamath Forest Plan at 4-108.

+59. Suction dredge mining occurs within Riparian Reserves as defined in the previous paragraph.
+Highbanking or mechanical most likely occurs within the boundaries of the Riparian Reserve, as well.

+60. The Forest Service is violating the Aquatic Conservation Strategy Objectives and the Minerals Management Standards and Guidelines of the Six Rivers and Klamath Forest Plans (and the NFP), by allowing mining to occur in Riparian Reserves without requiring an approved PoO, reclamation plan and reclamation bond (including the environmental protection, public review and NEPA requirements of these regulations).
+In addition, the Forest Service is violating the intent of the ACS by permitting mining activities, including so-called "recreational" suction dredging, that degrade and do not restore conditions in Riparian Reserves.